Ircama/hostp2pd/README.md

 When using the Context Manager, a thread is started: the current context, named "Main", is returned to the user.
 The created thread, named "Core", runs the *hostp2pd* engine in background.

-With batch/daemon mode, the "Core" does not run in a background thread.
+With batch (selecting the option not to send input commands) and daemon modes, the "Core" does not run in a background thread.

 The "Core" engine starts *wpa_cli* as [subprocess](https://docs.python.org/3/library/subprocess.html) connected to the P2P-Device, bidirectionally interfacing it via [pty](https://docs.python.org/3/library/pty.html), using no-echo mode.
 The internal "read" function gets one character a time mediated by a [select](https://docs.python.org/3/library/select.html) method which controls read timeout that is used to perform a number of periodic checks.